bevyengine/rfcs/implementation_details.md

 CancelAdded<T>
 CancelRemoved<T>
 ```
+Everything is predicted by default, but users can opt-out by filtering on `Predicted<T>`.
+In the more conservative cases, clients would predict the entities driven by their input, the entities they spawn (until confirmed), and any entities mutated as a result of the first two.
+Systems with filtered queries (i.e. physics, path-planning) should typically run last.

-With these, we can explicitly opt-out of funneling non-predicted components through expensive systems.
-We can also generate events that only trigger on authoritative changes and events that trigger on predicted changes to be confirmed or cancelled later.
+We can also use these filters to generate events that only trigger on authoritative changes and events that trigger on predicted changes to be confirmed or cancelled later.
 The latter are necessary for handling sounds and particle effects.
 Those shouldn't be duplicated during rollbacks and should be faded out if mispredicted.

-All systems that handle "predictable" interactions (pushing a button, putting an item in your inventory) should probably run *before* the expensive stuff (physics, path-planning).
-Rendering should come after `NetworkFixedUpdate`.

 Should UI be allowed to reference predicted state or only verified state?